-Feature Allowed Projection into Specified Setback Front Setback Side Setback Rear Setback Chimney (1) 30 in.
+Feature Allowed Pro Allowed Projection into Specified Setback

+Front Setback Side Setback Rear Setback

+Chimney (1) 30 in.
 30 in.
 30 in.

 Cantilevered architectural features (2) 30 in.
 30 in.
 30 in.

 Deck (3) 6 ft.
 3 ft.
 (1) 6 ft.

 Porch (4) 6 ft.
 3 ft.
 (1) 6 ft.

 Solar devices and tankless water heaters 30 in.
 30 in.
 30 in.

 Stairway (5) 6 ft.
 3 ft.
 (1) 6 ft.

-Notes: (1) Feature may project no closer than three feet to the property line.

-- (2) Cantilevered architectural features including balconies, bay windows, cornices, eaves and roof overhangs may project into setbacks as shown. - (3) Decks less than 18 inches above grade are exempt, in compliance with Exceptions from Setback Requirements, above. - (4) A stairway may project into a setback, provided it is not roofed or enclosed above the steps. - 2.
+- Notes: (1) Feature may project no closer than three feet to the property line. - (2) Cantilevered architectural features including balconies, bay windows, cornices, eaves and roof overhangs may project into setbacks as shown. - (3) Decks less than 18 inches above grade are exempt, in compliance with Exceptions from Setback Requirements, above. - (4) A porch may project into a setback, provided it is enclosed only by a railing and is located at the same level as the entrance floor of the structure.
+An additional projection into the front yard setback may be allowed, provided it does not exceed 40% of the required porch setback permitted by Table 3-1.
+(For example, in a R-1 zoning district, Table 3-1 would allow the porch to maintain a 19-foot front yard setback.
+An additional 7.6 foot encroachment (representing 40% of the 19-foot setback) resulting in an 11.4 foot front yard setback may be permitted.) - (54) A stairway may project into a setback, provided it is not roofed or enclosed above the steps. - 2.
 Parking structures on steep lots.
-In any zoning district allowing residential uses, where the slope of the one-half of the parcel beginning at the street-access side is 20 percent or more, or where the elevation of the parcel at the property line from which vehicular access is taken is five feet or more above or below the elevation of the adjoining street, a parking structure may be built to within three feet of the front and side property lines that abut the adjoining street from which vehicular access is taken. - 3.
-Trellises.
+In any zoning district allowing residential uses, where the slope of the one-half of the parcel beginning at the street-access side is 20 percent or more, or where the elevation of the parcel at the property line from which vehicular access is taken is five feet or more above or below the elevation of the adjoining street, a parking structure may be built to within three feet of the front and side property lines that abut the adjoining street from which vehicular access is taken. - Trellises.
 See Fencing and Similar Structure Standards Height Limitations.